nivbehar29/synthesis/README.md

 ### **Set Conditions Window**:

   For both PBE and CEGIS, you can enter pre/post conditions, and a loop invariant.
-  To enter this condition, press the 'Set Conditions' button, and the following window will pop up:
+  To enter this window, press the 'Set Conditions' button, and the following window will pop up:

 ![Conditions Window](Screenshots/Conditions_Window.jpg)